-Italy were the World Cup champions at the time and favorites to go through, but it is perhaps not as well remembered that they were missing the suspended Andrea Pirlo, who has been in such glorious form at this tournament.
+Italy was the World Cup champion at the time and the favorite to go through.
+The team, however, was missing the suspended Andrea Pirlo, who has been in such glorious form at this tournament.

-Pirlo, let’s not forget, was also injured at the 2010 World Cup and played only 34 minutes in their final group game game as Italy crashed out at the first hurdle following draws with Paraguay and New Zealand and a 3-2 defeat at the hands of Slovakia.
+Pirlo was also injured at the 2010 World Cup and played only 34 minutes in the team’s final group game as Italy crashed out at the first hurdle following draws with Paraguay and New Zealand and a 3-2 defeat at the hands of Slovakia.

 But the 33-year-old midfielder is enjoying a stunning renaissance in his career.
-A year ago he was discarded by AC Milan after 10 years of service, but signed for Juventus and led “The Old Lady” to the Italian league title before showcasing the full range of his majestic talents for the world to see in Poland and Ukraine.
+A year ago, he was discarded by AC Milan after 10 years of service.
+He signed for Juventus and led “The Old Lady” to the Italian league title before showcasing the full range of his majestic talents for the world to see in Poland and Ukraine.

-If Italy were besieged by the storm of another match-fixing scandal in their domestic game brewing prior to Euro 2012, Pirlo provided the steady hand on the tiller to sail the ship into calmer waters.
-With hardly a hair out of place and rarely breaking into a sweat, the masterful Pirlo has dictated the knockout matches against England and Germany with breathtaking class, providing an exhibition in how to create space and pass the ball both of the long and short variety.
+With hardly a hair out of place and rarely breaking into a sweat, the masterful Pirlo has dictated the knockout matches against England and Germany with breathtaking class, providing an exhibition in how to create space and pass the ball.

 The master and the maverick

-When looking long, Pirlo has often sought out Mario Balotelli, the maverick Manchester City striker who is as well-known for his controversial lifestyle away from football as his performances on the pitch – something which may change after his monumental two-goal showing against the much-fancied Germans in the semifinal.
+When looking long, Pirlo has often sought out Mario Balotelli, the maverick Manchester City striker who is as well known for his controversial lifestyle as his performances on the pitch – something which may change after his monumental two-goal showing against the much-fancied Germans in the semifinal.

-Balotelli went into Euro 2012 considered a talented liability, as capable of moments of madness as those of brilliance, but he powered home a header to give Italy the lead and then crashed a stunning second into the top corner from 18 yards.
-Even Germany keeper Manuel Neuer had to applaud the 21-year-old’s chutzpah.
+Balotelli went into Euro 2012 considered a talented liability, as capable of moments of madness as those of brilliance.
+But he powered home a header to give Italy the lead and then crashed a stunning second into the top corner from 18 yards.
+Even German keeper Manuel Neuer had to applaud the 21-year-old’s chutzpah.

-“Tonight was the most beautiful of my life – but I hope that this Sunday is even better,” said Balotelli in the aftermath.
+“Tonight was the most beautiful of my life – but I hope that this Sunday is even better,” said Balotelli after the game.
 “Along with Spain, we are the two best teams in the tournament.
 We are the only side to have scored against Spain so far.
 We proved that we are equal to them, if not more, and we want to win.”

 Whoever wins on Sunday, it will provide a fairytale finish to a competition that has surpassed all expectations.

-The buildup to the first major football tournament behind the old Iron Curtain in eastern Europe was dominated by scare stories: the transport infrastructure wasn’t ready; there weren’t enough (affordable) hotels for supporters to stay in; racism was a widespread problem in both host countries; foreign fans would not be welcomed in many of the host cities, and so on.
+The buildup to the first major football tournament behind the old Iron Curtain in eastern Europe was dominated by scare stories: the transportation infrastructure wasn’t ready; there weren’t enough affordable hotels for supporters to stay in; racism was a widespread problem in both host countries; foreign fans would not be welcomed in many of the host cities, and so on.

 Yet most of the fears have been unfounded.
 Yes, there have been issues with supporters that European football’s governing body UEFA has had to deal with, and member associations have been fined for specific incidents of failing to keep their fans under control.

-Some of the magnificent stadia have not been full for every game, but that is probably down to the fact that Europe is going through difficult economic times right now and Poland and Ukraine are further away than most host nations have been, resulting in increased traveling costs.
+Some of the magnificent stadia have not been full for every game, but that is probably due to the fact that Europe is going through difficult economic times right now and Poland and Ukraine are further away than most host nations have been – resulting in increased traveling costs.

 But by and large, Euro 2012 has been an unqualified success.
-The group stage matches were full of attacking intent and fine goals and the knockout stages have produced two penalty shootouts of unbearable tension, not to mention Italy’s awesome destruction of Germany.
-Referees have let games flow and kept the card count down, and the players have responded by concentrating more on their football and less on feigning injury and trying to artificially gain their team an advantage.
+The group stage matches were full of attacking intent and fine goals.
+And the knockout stages have produced two penalty shootouts of unbearable tension, not to mention Italy’s awesome destruction of Germany.
+Referees have let games flow and kept the card count down, and players have responded by concentrating more on their football and less on feigning injury and trying to artificially gain their team an advantage.

-Everywhere you looked, there was a story: Andriy Shevchenko gave the Ukraine people a memory they will never forget with two goals to see off Sweden; Greece put their country’s vast financial problems aside to qualify from Group A; the much-fancied Netherlands went back home with tails between legs; and then there was Spain and Italy, quietly working their way through the tournament.
+Everywhere you looked, there was a story: Andriy Shevchenko gave Ukraine a memory it will never forget with two goals to see off Sweden; Greece put the country’s vast financial problems aside to qualify from Group A; the much-fancied Netherlands went back home with its tail between its legs; and Spain and Italy quietly worked their way through the tournament.

-With 30 of the 31 matches played we have seen only three red cards – two of which came in the opening game as Poland drew with Greece – and there have been 21 goals scored from headers, which at 29% of the total 72 stands way higher than at any previous Euros.
+With 30 of the 31 matches played, we have seen only three red cards – two of which came in the opening game as Poland drew with Greece.
+And there have been 21 goals scored from headers, which at 29% of the total 72, stands higher than at any previous Euros.